folio-org/okapi/doc/example-operations.md

 done to some degree by allowing the UI access to the JSON Schema, and having it use the validation specifications on the client side.
-(It can obtain the JSON Schema by asking the Patron module for it, or perhaps from a a separate Schema module.)
+(It can obtain the JSON Schema by asking the Patron module for it, or perhaps from a separate Schema module.)

 However, this can only be used to impose mechanical validation on the client side.
 Semantic validations (such as the impossibility of